KXEW: History

-The station was nicknamed Radio Fiesta.
-During its first years of operation some of the radio personalities who served on its staff were Alfonso Gárfias, Chato López Quintana, Tony Castro Miranda, Arnulfo "Fito" Palma Cárdenas, Ernesto Portillo Villalobos, Enrique Villegas Grácia and Manuel Palma Parra.
+The station was nicknamed "Radio Fiesta."
+During its first years of operation, some of the radio personalities who served on its staff were Alfonso Gárfias, Chato López Quintana, Tony Castro Miranda, Arnulfo "Fito" Palma Cárdenas, Ernesto Portillo Villalobos, Enrique Villegas Grácia and Manuel Palma Parra.
 Oscar Stevens, Carlos McCormick, Ernesto Portillo, Lorenzo Palma, Tony Castro and Enrique Villegas had formerly worked at KEVT, Tucson's first all Spanish-language station.
 KXEW was the first Arizona commercial radio station license granted to a corporation/person controlled and managed by an applicant of Mexican ancestry.
-KXEW was sold in 1968 to a group headed by the entertainer Harry Belafonte.
+KXEW was sold in 1968 to a group headed by the entertainer Harry Belafonte, making it a rare Arizona station that was owned by a company headed by an African-American.
 It continued under the management of Ernesto Portillo.

+In September 2000, KXEW was acquired by Clear Channel Communications.
+In 2014, the company changed its name to iHeartMedia, Inc.